wuzhuobin/EasyCMake/cmake/README.md

 1.  #### FindCTK.cmake

-    This module are used for find CTK and link its library.
+    This module is used for finding CTK and link its library.
 2.  #### FindITK.cmake

-    This module are used for find ITK and link its library.
+    This module is used for finding ITK and link its library.
 3.  #### FindQtCoreQtWidget.cmake

+    This module is used for finding Qt5Core and Qt5Widget and link its library.
+The AUTOMOC function of cmake will be enabled, the cmake will automatically find and moc.
+All *.ui files of qt will be wrapped to generate qt's ui header.
+All *.qrc files of qt will be wrapped to generate qt resource source file.
 4.  #### FindQtOpenGl.cmake

+    This module is used for finding Qt5OpenGl and link its library.
+And FindQtCoreQtWidget is the prerequisite.
 5.  #### FindQtPrintSupport.cmake

+    This module is used for finding Qt5PrintSupport and link its library.
+And FindQtCoreQtWidget is the prerequisite.
 6.  #### FindQtSql.cmake

+    This module is used for finding Qt5Sql and link its library.
+And FindQtCoreQtWidget is the prerequisite.
 7.  #### FindQtXml.cmake

+    This module is used for finding Qt5Xml and link its library.
+And FindQtCoreQtWidget is the prerequisite.
 8.  #### FindVTK.cmake

+    This module is used for finding VTK and its library.

 ## Target Modules